 Release date: 30 July 2010

 The film speaks volumes about illegal businesses and trades.
-The under-the-table transactions, the fight for becoming the leader, backstabbing, etc. are relevant to the present manifestation of corporate culture.
-Entrepreneurs could use this as a guide to learn about the pitfalls to be avoided and how not to go astray.
+The under-the-table transactions, the tussle for power, backstabbing, etc. are relevant to the corporate culture of today.
+Entrepreneurs could use this movie as a guide for identifying unethical practices and to not go astray.

 Also read: Startups in Mumbai